In Part One of this tutorial series, we explained how to use WordPress widgets and in Part Two, we explained how to configure a text widget.

 You can also create and display a list of items for a specific category, by selecting a link category from the ‘Select Link Category’ drop-down menu …

-As the above example shows, you can display specific external links to your site visitors (e.g. a list for a specific link category only), and add multiple lists of links to the sidebar.
+As the above example shows, you can display specific external links to your site visitors (e.g. a list for a specific link category only), and add multiple link lists to the sidebar navigation section.

-This is the end of part 3 of this tutorial series.
+This is the end of section 3 of this tutorial.